-Less than 1 year of service 1 to 3 years of service 3 or more years of service 90 calendar days 120 calendar days 180 calendar days
+Less than 1 year of service 90 calendar days 1 to 3 years of service 120 calendar days 3 or more years of service 180 calendar days

 Service shall be defined as 0.5 FTE or greater consecutive years of service at the University.
 Academic Professionals recalled following the reversal of a layoff stemming from a decision regarding departmental needs or program requirements, as described below, will not be defined as having a break in service.